crscardellino/crscardellino.github.io/SBWCE/index.md

-If you are an author of one of the resources and feel your work wasn't correctly used in this resource please feel free to [contact me](mailto:ccardellino@famaf.unc.edu.ar) and I will remove your work from this corpus and from the embeddings.
+If you are an author of one of the resources and feel your work wasn't correctly used in this resource please feel free to [contact me](mailto:ccardellino@unc.edu.ar) and I will remove your work from this corpus and from the embeddings.

-Likewise, if you are author or know of some other resources publicly available for the Spanish language (the corpus doesn't need to be annotated) and want to contribute, also feel free to [contact me](mailto:ccardellino@famaf.unc.edu.ar).
+Likewise, if you are author or know of some other resources publicly available for the Spanish language (the corpus doesn't need to be annotated) and want to contribute, also feel free to contact me.

 Corpora
 -------